The morning has gold in its mouth.

-And here I am, talking about 7 healthy daily habits before 7 am!
+And here I am, talking about seven healthy daily habits before 7 a.m.

 It happened literally overnight!

-Funny thing is, there was no trick to become a morning person.
+The funny thing is, there is no trick to becoming a morning person.

-Thinking about the ways to make more money and find opportunities to get out of debt that has been like a life sentence.
+It all started with money worries that kept me up, thinking about ways to make more money and find opportunities to get out of debt that has been like a life sentence.

 I couldn’t sleep.

-I thought it’s a temporary thing.
+I thought it was a temporary thing.
 But it went on for a few days.
 That’s when I noticed I got lots of things done.

-My brain was far more fresh in the morning.
-More focused and productive.
+My brain was far more fresh in the morning, more focused, and more productive.

 Or maybe because I was so desperate!